← All Inside Large Language Models modules

 Queries, keys, and values

-The match between a query and a key — their dot product — is the relevance score.
-High when the query and key point the same way, low otherwise.
-Here is the exact formula every transformer runs:
+The compatibility between a query and a key is measured by their dot product, which yields the relevance score.
+The score is large when query and key are aligned in the embedding space and small otherwise.
+The full formula computed by every transformer is:

 \[ \text{Attention}(q, K, V) \;=\; \text{softmax}\!\left(\frac{q \cdot K^{\top}}{\sqrt{d}}\right) V \]